Michael Sendivogius: Sendivogius in fiction

 The first appearance of this character in fiction was in the 1845 book Sędziwoj by Józef Bohdan Dziekoński, a writer during the times of romanticism in Poland.
 In early 2000s he appeared in several books by the Polish writer Andrzej Pilipiuk (Kuzynki 2003, Księżniczka 2004, Dziedziczki 2005).
 Sendivogius is also a character in the novel of Gustav Meyrink (part of Goldmachergeschichten, August Scherl Verlag, Berlin 1925), a German author from Prague, Bohemia, who often wrote about alchemy and alchemists.

 The Polish 19th-century realist painter Jan Matejko depicted Sendivogius demonstrating a transmutation of a base metal into gold before King Sigismund III Vasa.

 He was also shown (thinly disguised) as the Alchemist Sendivogius in a Polish TV series Alchemik Sendivius in the 1980s.

+The Guild secretary of the Guild of Alchemists in the Discworld universe is named Mr. Sendivoge in the novel Men at Arms.